-In my opinion Chase’s best personal and business cards for non-bonused spend are the Chase Freedom Unlimited® and Ink Business Unlimited℠ Credit Card, respectively.
-Actually, I’d argue these are the two best cards for everyday spend without any sort of a cap on how many points you can earn.
+In my opinion, Chase’s best personal and business cards for non-bonused spending are the Chase Freedom Unlimited® (review) and Ink Business Unlimited℠ Credit Card (review), respectively.
+Actually, I’d argue these are the two best cards for everyday spending without any sort of a cap on how many points you can earn.

 Similarities between the Freedom Unlimited & Ink Unlimited

 So let’s take a look at the details of the similarities:

 No annual fee